There are so many beautiful nature paintings to do. All of nature cries out to be painted.

 God's gifts are amazing.
 This nature painting turned out gorgeous done with watercolors.

-Leafy sea-dragons are native on the coral reef of Australia.
+Leafy Sea-dragons are native on the coral reef of Australia.
 They are a quiet animal related to the Sea Horse.

 They camouflage themselves in leafy